News

 (Photo by Albert L. Ortega/WireImage)

 What We Know: Word first broke in 2019 that Marvel Studios president Kevin Feige was involved in developing a Star Wars film with Kennedy.
 At the time, Walt Disney Studios Co-Chairman Alan Horn said “it made sense for these two extraordinary producers to work on a Star Wars film together.”
 In May 2022, Doctor Strange in the Multiverse of Madness writer Michael Waldron told Variety that he was not only writing the film, but appreciated being unmoored from the TV shows and films.
-In early 2023, reports surfaced indicating the project is on indefinite hold as Disney looks to slow down development across all its divisions.
-During Celebration 2023, Kennedy told IGN that the project was “something announced in the press, or I suppose fandom, but there was nothing — nothing ever got developed,” adding to the mystery of a film some say is still very much in active development.
+In early 2023, reports surfaced indicating the project was on indefinite hold as Disney looks to slow down development across all its divisions.
+During Celebration 2023, Kennedy told IGN that the project was “something announced in the press, or I suppose fandom, but there was nothing — nothing ever got developed,” adding to the mystery of a movie idea that both exists and doesn’t.
+In November of 2023, Feige confirmed whatever was going on will no longer be happening.

 Which Star Wars projects are you most excited about?
 Let us know in the comments.